 LRT Sports: Should high school athletes reach out to a coach through social media?
 Moreover, if so, how?

 Noah: I see a lot of people say it’s just not the professional route, but our system is based around social media.
-I think if you have an email and you have direct contact to the coach, you should go for it straight off the bat.
+I think if you have an email and you have direct contact with the coach, you should go for it straight off the bat.
 However, if emails aren’t working, I think social media is okay.
 That’s just how we communicate nowadays.
 When I was getting recruited, I was getting messages on all platforms, because it was legal at the time, and I don’t think anything is wrong with it.
 I do think to send an email to start the way to go, and if it’s not working and you maneuver to social media, I don’t think it’s a problem at all.
 It’s just our generation.

 LRT Sports: What was the most challenging part of the recruiting process for you?
 What would you do differently?